-Google Alerts have been out there for several years now, and yet many marketers don’t use this fantastic free tool as much as they could.
+Google Alerts have been out there for several years now, yet many marketers don’t use this fantastic free tool as much as they could.
 It can be overwhelming, especially when you first start using it, but once you get used to it and discover how to filter the results, it becomes a priceless piece in your arsenal.
-In short, Internet Marketer Should Use Google Alerts to receive notifications whenever keywords that you’ve previously specified appear in Google, i.e. when something new gets indexed.
-You can receive alerts by email or you can read them in Google Reader – that really depends on your preferences, and you can organize them by folders for easier use.
+In short, Internet Marketer Should Use Google Alerts to receive notifications whenever keywords you’ve previously specified appear in Google, i.e., when something new gets indexed.
+You can receive alerts by email, or you can read them in Google Reader – depending on your preferences, and you can organize them by folders for easier use.

 Now let’s see what you can use it for – and why you should:

-1. Internet Marketer Should Use Google Alerts for Backlink opportunities
+1. Internet Marketers Should Use Google Alerts for Backlink opportunities

-Monitor all the keywords related to your niche, don’t be afraid to set up 50 alerts.
+Monitor all the keywords related to your niche; don’t be afraid to set up 50 alerts.
 As soon as another blog post, a question on Quora or Yahoo!
 Answers, a forum thread… anything comes up, you’ll know it, and you will be able to jump in, to leave a comment or an answer.
-Also, you can set up separate alerts for phrases like “guest post” and your keyword, to find some new guest posts opportunities.
+Also, you can set up separate alerts for phrases like “guest post” and your keyword to find some new guest post opportunities.

-Be sure to set up alerts for your name and your website (without www, just yourdomain.com), so that you know when someone mentions you.
-Then you go there and leave a comment, or just say thanks – this does wonders for building relationships, not to mention new visitors to your site and possibly new customers!
+Be sure to set up alerts for your name and your website (without www, just yourdomain.com) so that you know when someone mentions you.
+Then you leave a comment or say thanks – this does wonders for building relationships, not to mention new visitors to your site and possibly new customers!

 2. Spying on your competition

-By setting up alerts for your competitor’s name and website, you’ll see where they are mentioned and what strategy they use to drive traffic ad build brand.
-You may even pick up on some new strategy or something that you haven’t thought of.
+By setting up alerts for your competitor’s name and website, you’ll see where they are mentioned and what strategy they use to drive traffic ad to build a brand.
+You may even pick up on some new strategy or something you haven’t thought of.